C-D-Lewis/evrythng.py/README.md

 # evrythng.py
-Concept Python SDK for the EVRYTHNG API.
+Concept unofficial Python wrapper for the EVRYTHNG API.
 Inspired by the chainable aspects of [`evrythng.js`](https://github.com/evrythng/evrythng.js/).

 ## Import